The degree of commutativity and lamplighter groups: Proving Theorem

-Essentially we reduce counting the number of elements in the base in $\B_S(n)$ to known results regarding the number of possible compositions of a number. \begin{defn} A multiset, denoted $[\ldots]$, is a collection of objects where repeats are allowed e.g.\ $[1,2,2,3,5]$.
+and, since $\sqrt2<\frac{1+\sqrt5}{2}$, the base of $C_2\wr \Z$ is negligible. \end{proof} In order to prove Theorem 1, all that is required is to generalise the above lemma to the case $G=C\wr\Z$, where $|C|>2$.
+Our approach will be similar, but the word (\ref{elementsofthebase}) will have $w^{(i)}=a_0^{d_i}$ for some numbers $d_i\in\Z$.
+In order to produce a bound for the number of such words, we will use known results regarding the number of possible compositions of a number. \begin{defn} A multiset, denoted $[\ldots]$, is a collection of objects where repeats are allowed e.g.\ $[1,2,2,3,5]$.
 An ordered multiset, denoted $[\ldots]_{\ord}$, is a multiset with a given ordering.
 Thus $[1,2,2,3,5]_{\ord}\ne[1,2,3,2,5]_{\ord}$. \end{defn}

 \begin{defn} Let $n \in \N$.
 Then a composition of $n$ is an ordered collection of natural numbers that sum to $n$.
 Thus there is a natural correspondence between compositions of $n$ and ordered multisets whose elements lie in $\N$ and sum to $n$.
-A weak composition of $n$ is a collection of non-negative integers that sum to $n$.
-There is a natural correspondence between weak compositions of $n$ and ordered multisets whose elements lie in $\N\cup \{0\}$ and sum to $n$. \end{defn} The following are well known. \begin{lem} Let $n \in \N$.
-Then the number of compositions of $n$ is $2^{n-1}$. \end{lem} \begin{proof} We consider a multiset with elements in $\N$, which sum to $n$, and where each box either represents a plus or a comma.
+A weak composition of $n$ is an ordered collection of non-negative integers that sum to $n$.
+There is a natural correspondence between weak compositions of $n$ and ordered multisets whose elements lie in $\N\cup \{0\}$ and sum to $n$. \end{defn} The following are well known.
+See, for example, \cite{Riordan}. \begin{lem} Let $n \in \N$.
+Then the number of compositions of $n$ is $2^{n-1}$. \end{lem}

-Now, for each box a choice of a comma or a plus provides a unique ordered multiset consisting of elements in $\N$. \end{proof}

 \begin{lem} Let $n \in \N$.
 Then the number of weak compositions of $n$ into exactly $k$ parts is give by the binomial coefficient